The global ice cream market is evolving fast, fueled by consumer demand for indulgent experiences, better-for-you options, and exciting new formats.

 Texture is a major factor for product differentiation in ice cream.
 Consumers increasingly desire layered experiences that combine different textures — such as crunch, crisp, chewiness, and creaminess — within a single bite.

-This trend is particularly strong in Asia, where 80% of consumers prefer ice cream with multiple textures, compared to 78% in Latin America, 66% in Central and Eastern Europe, 64% in North America, and 58% in Western Europe.
+- This trend is particularly strong in Asia, where 80% of consumers prefer ice cream with multiple textures, compared to 78% in Latin America, 66% in Central and Eastern Europe, 64% in North America, and 58% in Western Europe7.

 Barry Callebaut: Taste that performs